Applications to become a Peer Guide for the 2021/22 academic year are now open. Please click here and complete the form

 What is the Peer Guidance Scheme?

 We recruit and train second years, final years and students progressing to Postgraduate study to help guide new students through their first year at Royal Holloway.
-Peer Guides are allocated small groups of new students (between six and twelve), usually in the same department or school.
+Peer Guides are allocated small groups of new students, usually in the same department or school.

 The relationship between Peer Guides and their student group is informal, non-academic and provides a non-judgmental level of support and advice about being a student at Royal Holloway.
 If necessary, the Peer Guide will refer students who need more structured support to our specialist Wellbeing team.